excellalabs/intro-to-functional-scala/README.md

 [Sequence Comprehensions](https://docs.scala-lang.org/tour/for-comprehensions.html) - generally creating a list based on existing lists, but any datatype with datatype with withFilter, map, and flatMap (with the proper types) can be used.

 **Scala is also object-oriented**.
 [Every value is an object](https://docs.scala-lang.org/tour/unified-types.html) (i.e. functions represented by objects are called function values).
 Types and behavior of objects are described by classes and traits.
 Classes are extended by subclassing & a mixin-based composition mechanism as a clean replacement for multiple inheritance.
+Some say Scala does OO better than Java.

 [Traits](https://docs.scala-lang.org/tour/traits.html) - for sharing interfaces and fields betweemn classes (like Java 8 interfaces).
 Can be extended by classes and objects but cannot be instantiated so have no parameters.
 Especially useful as generic types and with abstract methods.